oz123/awesome-c/README.md

 * [CPL][308] - The Common Pipeline Library; a set of libraries designed to be a comprehensive, efficient and robust software toolkit.
 [GPL-2.0][8].
 * [EFL][119] - A large collection of useful data structures and functions.
-Various licenses, all free.
+Various licenses, all open-source.
 * [GLib][1] - A library of utility functions and structures, designed to be portable, efficient and powerful.
 [LGPL-2.1][15].
 * [GIO][2] - A modern and easy-to-use VFS API.
 [LGPL-2.1][15].